SteamRE/SteamKit/readme.md

 We additionally distribute binaries on our [downloads page](https://bitbucket.org/VoiDeD/steamre/downloads).

+For more information on installing SteamKit2, please refer to the [Installation Guide](https://bitbucket.org/VoiDeD/steamre/wiki/Installation) on the wiki.

 ## Documentation
 - - -

-Documentation consists primarily of XML code documentation provided with the binaries, and our [wiki page](https://bitbucket.org/VoiDeD/steamre/wiki/Home).
+Documentation consists primarily of XML code documentation provided with the binaries, and our [wiki](https://bitbucket.org/VoiDeD/steamre/wiki/Home).

 ## License